coil-kt/coil/docs/image_pipeline.md

 See [Mapper](../api/coil-base/coil.map/-mapper) for more information.

+## Keyers

+Keyers convert data into a portion of a cache key.
+This value is used as `MemoryCache.Key.key` when/if this request's output is written to the `MemoryCache`.

+See [Keyers](../api/coil-base/coil.key/-keyer) for more information.

 ## Fetchers

-Fetchers translate data into either a `BufferedSource` or a `Drawable`.
+Fetchers translate data (e.g. URL, URI, File, etc.) into either an `ImageSource` or a `Drawable`.
+They typically convert the input data into a format that can then be consumed by a `Decoder`.
+Use this interface to add support for custom fetching mechanisms (e.g. Cronet, custom URI schemes, etc.)

 See [Fetcher](../api/coil-base/coil.fetch/-fetcher) for more information.

 ## Decoders

-Decoders read a `BufferedSource` as input and return a `Drawable`.
+Decoders read an `ImageSource` and return a `Drawable`.
 Use this interface to add support for custom file formats (e.g. GIF, SVG, TIFF, etc.).

 See [Decoder](../api/coil-base/coil.decode/-decoder) for more information.

-!!!
-Note
-    Decoders are responsible for closing the `BufferedSource` when finished.
-This allows custom decoders to return a `Drawable` while still reading the source.
-This can be useful to support file types such as [progressive JPEG](https://www.liquidweb.com/kb/what-is-a-progressive-jpeg/) where there is incremental information to show.